KhronosGroup/glTF/specification/README.md

 ### glTF.techniques

 A dictionary object of [`technique`](#reference-technique) objects.
-The name of each technique is an id in the global glTF namespace that is used to reference the technique.
+The name of each technique is an ID in the global glTF namespace that is used to reference the technique.
 A technique is a template for a material appearance.

 * **Type**: `object`
 * **Required**: No, default: `{}`